brianc/node-libpq/README.md

 $ npm test
 ```

 To run the tests you need a PostgreSQL backend reachable by typing `psql` with no connection parameters in your terminal.
-The tests use [environment variables](http://www.postgresql.org/docs/9.3/static/libpq-envars.html) to connect via libpq's built in mechanism to use them.
-An example of supplying a specific host to connect to to run the tests is:
+The tests use [environment variables](http://www.postgresql.org/docs/9.3/static/libpq-envars.html) to connect to the backend.

+An example of supplying a specific host the tests:

 ```sh
 $ PGHOST=blabla.mydatabasehost.com npm test